Conal84/Portfolio/README.md

 I have used Raleway font for the headings as this font makes the heading stand out and grabs the users attention.
 I have also used an Inconsolata font as it mimics a faux coding style font in the hero section.

+I have used Inkscape to design an svg image which I used for my portfolio logo and favicon.

 ### Wireframes
 ![Home Desktop](/wireframes/Home.png)
 ![Home Tablet](/wireframes/Home-tablet.png)